Fort Assiniboine

 Fort Assiniboine is a hamlet in northwest Alberta, Canada, within Woodlands County.
 It is located along the north shore of the Athabasca River at the junction of Highway 33 and Highway 661.
 It is approximately 39 km northwest of Barrhead, 62 km southeast of Swan Hills and 91 km northeast of Whitecourt.

 Fort Assiniboine was founded as a trading post by the Hudson's Bay Company and became a stopping point along the Klondike Trail.
 It gets its name from the Assiniboine people.
 The fort itself no longer exists, but the land on which it stood is designated as a National Historic Site for its archaeological value.
-The hamlet, built on and around the site of the fort, is a now a local hub for the surrounding agricultural region.
+The hamlet, built on and around the site of the fort, is now a local hub for the surrounding agricultural region.